brendan-duncan/wgsl_reflect/README.md

   startLine: number;
   endLine: number;
   inUse: boolean;  // true if called directly or indirectly by an entry function.
-  calls: Set<FunctionInfo>; // All custom functions called directly or indirectly by this function.
+  calls: Set<FunctionInfo>; // All custom functions called directly by this function.
 }

 class InputInfo {